PeterCamilleri/mysh/README.md

 ##### Gem (@gem)

-This command displays useful information about the current rubygems gem management system.
+The show gem (or @gem) command is used to display useful information about the current gem system.
+There are two distinct ways to use this command.

+The first is without any arguments.
+This displays general information about the gem subsystem.
+This includes:

 Topic         | Description
 --------------|----------------------------------------------------